About Bursledon, Locks Heath, Titchfield Common & the Surrounding Areas

 The area of Bursledon also boasts having one of the few remaining working windmills in the country and is open at certain times of the year to the public.

-Brambles estate agents encompasses, in it’s name, the rambling countryside within the local area and the notorious Brambles Bank, which is a sandbar located in the middle of the Solent, between The Isle of Wight and the mainland.
-This spot is, and continues to be, a navigational hazard to many a negligent mariner, as at low water the bank often becomes exposed or is extremely shallow and numerous watercraft, from the QE2 to daytime pleasure craft including jet-ski’s, have unknowingly (and continue to so), run aground!
-Many times during the year, especially at spring low tides, a large area of the bank is exposed and there is the annual cricket match between The Royal Southern sailing Club and Island Sailing Club, which is based in Cowes, the latter is particularly renowned for holding the annual ‘Round The Island Yacht Race’ where up to and in excess of 1800 sailing yachts participate in a race around The Isle Of Wight.
+Brambles estate agents encompasses, in its name, the rambling countryside within the local area and the notorious Brambles Bank, which is a sandbar located in the middle of the Solent, between The Isle of Wight and the mainland.
+This spot is, and continues to be, a navigational hazard to many a negligent mariner, as at low water the bank often becomes exposed or is extremely shallow and numerous watercraft, from the QE2 to daytime pleasure craft including jet-ski’s, have unknowingly (and continue to do so), run aground!
+In January 2015 the Hoegh Osaka cargo ship was intentionally grounded by its captain and pilot to prevent a capsizing when the ballast failed creating a 50 degree list, it was carrying around 1600 vehicles including Rolls Royce, BMW’s and Jaguar cars on route to Dubai via Germany and made National and International news Many times during the year, especially at spring low tides, a large area of the bank is exposed and there is the annual cricket match between The Royal Southern sailing Club and Island Sailing Club, which is based in Cowes, the latter is particularly renowned for holding the annual ‘Round The Island Yacht Race’ where up to and in excess of 1800 sailing yachts participate in a race around The Isle Of Wight.